oils-for-unix/oils/doc/pretty-printing.md

 **Motivation**: We already wrote an ad hoc pretty printer!
 It seems like this should "obviously" be unified

+### OSH-YSH Code Formatter

+**Motivation** - Formatters are nice for users who don't know OSH/YSH well.
+I don't know TypeScript well, and I had a good experience with `deno fmt`.
+It reduces some mental load.

+- Requirement: Don't take responsibility for every formatting decision!

-### Export the Oils Syntax Tree to Users with "NIL8"
+### Experimental: Export the Oils Syntax Tree to Users with "NIL8"

 Elaboration on the above.